dihardchallenge/dihard3_baseline/README.md

 cd dihard3_baseline
 ```

 While not required, we recommend running the recipes from a fresh virtual environment.
-If using ``virtualenv``
+If using ``virtualenv``:

 ```bash
 virtualenv venv